ouseful-PR/nbval/README.md

 to differentiate the testing from the usual python files:

     py.test --nbval

+To generate an HTML report (requires `pytest-html`), add the following to the command:

+ --html=report.html --self-contained-html

 You can also specify `--nbval-lax`, which runs notebooks and checks for errors, but only compares the outputs of cells with a `#NBVAL_CHECK_OUTPUT`